 The impacts of acid rain can be seen in the Adirondacks, as a result of air pollution from the Midwest.
 But thanks to regulations, pollution is reduced, and nature is in recovery.

 You wouldn't think the stars would be a big part of an urban kid's life.
 But the opposite is true for Planet Forward Correspondent Colin Boyle thanks to an upbringing by a family of environmentalists.

 Traffic congestion in urban cities have contributed a significant portion of greenhouse gases like CO2 to air pollution and that has direct correlation to an increase of health effects, especially asthma in children.

 State University College at Buffalo

-Susan Anenberg, an expert in public health and environmental studies, sat down with Planet Forward to discuss the implications that unchecked pollution can have on human life.
+Susan Anenberg, an expert in public health and environmental science, sat down with Planet Forward to discuss the implications that unchecked pollution can have on human life.

 Why are we still burning firewood without any smog controls at all?